AlisonProuteau/dnd5-nextgen/README.md

 TODO List:

-Class:
+Choice:

-- Choosing your features?
+- Ranger has one arrow ?
-- Test equipment for proficiencies
+- Add "choice" in "multiple" (paladin)

 Other: